How to Build a Garden Fence to Keep Animals Out

 Set aside a few minutes each week, maybe while you’re watering, to walk the perimeter of your fence.
 This simple habit can save you from a lot of frustration.
 Look for any signs of trouble, like gaps near the ground, loose posts, or damage to the mesh.
 Check for areas where animals might be trying to chew or dig their way through.
 Catching these issues early makes the fix much easier.
 A well-maintained fence, like one from our Animal Barrier Gardens collection, is your garden’s best line of defense, and regular inspections keep it that way.

-Test Your Electric Fence
+Check Your Electric Fence Regularly

 If you’ve added an electric wire to your setup, it’s only effective if it’s actually working.
 You’ll want to test it regularly with a fence tester to ensure the voltage is correct.
 The most common culprit for a weak charge is vegetation.
 Weeds, grass, and overhanging branches can touch the wire and ground it out, draining its power.
 Make it a habit to keep the fence line clear.
 A quick trim is all it takes to ensure your fence delivers the gentle but effective zap needed to deter pests humanely.

-Learn How to Make Quick Repairs
+Know How to Make Quick Fixes

 Life happens, and your fence will eventually need a small repair.
 Being prepared is half the battle.
 Keep a small kit with extra fencing material, zip ties, and wire so you can patch up any holes or weak spots immediately.
 A tiny gap can quickly become a major entryway for critters.
 You also need to be ready to adapt.
 If you built a fence to stop deer and suddenly have a rabbit problem, you might need to add a layer of finer mesh along the bottom.
 Being able to make quick adjustments will keep your garden secure against any new threats that appear.